fnmederos/Connect-Github/replit.md

 - **Comments and Depot Features:** Each vehicle card has a dedicated comments textarea.
 A separate DEPOSITO section allows scheduling warehouse personnel with multiple time slots, employee assignments, and a special toggleable ENCARGADO (Supervisor) position.
 - **Excel Export:** Functionality to export historical daily assignments within a selected date range to an .xlsx file, including vehicle, driver, and assistant details.
 User feedback provided when no data matches the selected range.
 - **Vehicle Reordering:** Dashboard vehicle cards can be reordered using up/down arrow buttons with persistent order preservation.
+- **Role-Based Filtering:** Assignment dropdowns filter employees by their assigned roles, showing only employees who have the specific role required for each position.
+Implemented with intelligent filtering that respects employee absence status and role assignments.
+- **Duplicate Prevention System:** Multi-layered protection against duplicate employee assignments:
+  - **UI Prevention:** Dropdown filters automatically exclude employees already assigned to other vehicles/roles, except for the current row's employee.
+  - **Automatic Reconciliation:** Background process detects and clears invalid assignments when employees become unavailable or lose required roles.
+  - **Template Sanitization:** When loading templates, duplicates are automatically detected and removed, with user notification via toast messages.
+  - **Continuous Validation:** System monitors availability changes and automatically reconciles assignments in real-time.

 ## External Dependencies